 |Built||19 Temporal 7501 DE|

 Felân-Akthûl are towering structures shaped to resemble the heads of Danzar-Khâl's three sons.
-They were built on the northern coasts of Gatheghu, during the Creation War, as a defense against the extreme cold emanating from the otherworldly area Perge'khas.
-In this war, northern Gorejun was the front line of a great conflict between the armies of Danzar-Khâl and those of the primordial Cari'phis.
+They were built on the northern coasts of Gatheghu, during the Creation War (1486 DE - 8777 DE), a defense against the extreme cold emanating from the otherworldly wastes of Perge'khas.
+In this war, northern Gorejun was the front line for battles between the armies of the Covenant general Danzar-Khâl and those of the Primordial Lord Cari'phis.
 The Felân-Akthûl were built to funnel the forces of the primordials and to contain the damaging cold coming out of Perge'khas's un-melting black ice.

 Felân-Akthûl works by drawing in ocean water and then converting it into lava.
 Warded by great magic, it remains as lava for over a thousand miles, flowing south past Felakgathar's smoking spires, as the great lava river Lyrmadis.
 The conversion process reverses at Felân-Dûl, once again becoming seawater, eventually rejoining the sea.

 The structure's power source for turning water into lava is a Spheres of Arcane.
 It is hidden behind a series of vaults, constantly moved about across a great a maze of tunnels under the ward of hammer golems and a dwarven order formed solely for keeping Felân-Akthûl running.